 - Paint pyramids—optional, helps speed up the painting process

-Step 1: Measure, mark, cut, and sand
+Step 1: Measure, mark, cut, and sand the lumber

-The first step is to decide on the size of your DIY sand or rock box play area.
+The first step is to decide on the size of your DIY rock box play area.
 We knew we wanted ours to fit snug into a little spot between a deck post and our HVAC unit area.

 I had a plant there before, and the area was already finished off with river rock landscaping.
 We removed the rock landscaping and just moved it to another area of the yard.
 If you’re putting your play area on top of grass, it’s likely the grass will just die from lack of light.